Major second interval

 Descending major second intervals

-A list with descending major second intervals:
+A list of descending major second intervals:

 - C#/Db – B